 About Me

-Noriko Ueda is originally from Hyogo, Japan.
-Her interest in music began early in her life, studying classical piano at the age of 4.
-At 16, she began playing the electric bass.
-At age 18, she began her career with the upright bass.
+Noriko Ueda, originally from Hyogo, Japan, began her musical journey early in life.
+She studied classical piano at age 4.
+At age 16, she began playing the electric bass.
+At age 18, she began her career on the upright bass.

-Noriko was the B.E.S.T. scholarship recipient for the Berklee College of Music in Boston where she majored in Jazz Composition, graduating in 1997.
-She then relocated to NY.
+Noriko received the B.E.S.T.
+Scholarship at Berklee College of Music in Boston, where she majored in Jazz Composition, graduating in 1997.
+She then relocated to New York City.

-She has performed, toured and recorded with various groups including the legendary “Frank Wess Quintet” and his Nonet, "Kenny Barron Quintet", "ARTEMIS", “Ted Rosenthal Trio”, “The DIVA Jazz Orchestra”, “Five Play”, “Grady Tate Band”, “Harry Whitaker Band”, Makoto Ozone and Terumasa Hino.
+She has performed, toured and recorded with various groups, including "ARTEMIS", “Ted Rosenthal Trio”, "Bill Charlap Trio", “Frank Wess Quintet” and his Nonet, "Kenny Barron Quintet", “The DIVA Jazz Orchestra”, "Birdland Big Band", "Grady Tate Band”, “Harry Whitaker Band”, Makoto Ozone and Terumasa Hino.

 Highlights

-Her first leader Trio album “DEBUT” features Ted Rosenthal (piano) and Quincy Davis (drums) has released from the Japanese record company “Terashima Records”.
-(2015)
+Her first leader trio album “Debut”, featuring Ted Rosenthal (piano) and Quincy Davis (drums) was released by “Terashima Records” in 2015.

-Featured on Japanese documentary TV show called “ Gutto Chikyu-bin” which introduced the life as a jazz musician in NYC.
+She was featured on Japanese documentary TV program “ Gutto Chikyu-bin”, which profiled her life as a jazz musician in NYC.
 (2009)

-Noriko is the winner of the third annual BMI Foundation's Charlie Parker Jazz composition Prize for her original big band piece "Castle in the North”.
+Noriko won the BMI Foundation’s Charlie Parker Jazz Composition Prize for her original big band piece "Castle in the North”.
 (2002)

 Quote